toptensoftware/Rules/readme.md

 Other targets include `clean-this`, `rebuild-this`, `sub-projects` and `clean-sub-projects`.

-# Project Settings
+## Project Settings

-You can adjust your project, by adding the following variable declarations in the makefile before including the Rules.mk file.
+You can adjust your project's setting by adding the following variable declarations in the makefile before including the Rules.mk file.

 * `PROJNAME` - changes the name of the project from the default (which is the directory name)